 The Straight of Bosporus separates the Black Sea and the Sea of Marmara.

-The only way to get in and get out of “The Sea in the North” is to pass through the Bosporus Strait.
 This means that Turkey has the monopoly (if they want to) over the other five countries surrounding the Black Sea- Ukraine, Romania, Bulgaria, Georgia, and Russia.

 6. 2,500 Years